automvc/bee/README.md

 bee.osql.showSqlExecuteTime=true
 bee.osql.minSqlExecuteTime=0
-8.use CQRS(Command Query Responsibility Segregation) operate database
+8.use CQRS(Command Query Responsibility Segregation) operate database **2.5.2.6**
 9. open some config in Honeyconfig as default
 openEntityCanExtend = true
 showSQL = true
 showShardingSQL = true
 showSqlExecuteTime = true
 minSqlExecuteTime = 5;   //ms
+10. column allow use keyword
+#there is a switch for it, default is true
+bee.osql.naming.allowKeyWordInColumn=true
+#define for append if bee do not contain them
+bee.osql.naming.sqlKeyWordInColumn

 ### **V2.4.2**
 1. GenFiles support genFileViaStream